atom-morgan/atom-morgan.github.io/_posts/2016-3-2-hello-testing.markdown

 Save that file, run `jasmine spec/hello-testing.spec.js`, and you should see two passing tests with zero failures.
 Now you can test a programming problem you're likely to see at some point in future interviews.

 >If you're looking at my `fizzBuzz` code thinking you would have done it differently, that's okay.
-Our test is not concerned with *how* the code is solving the problem.
-It simply checks to see if a piece of code being tested returns the result we expect with a given set of inputs, if any are needed.
-If it looks worthy of a refactor to you, now is the best time.
-It's already tested so at this point you can make your changes, run the test, and if everything passes you know your code still behaves as expected even if the implementation has changed.
+As I mentioned earlier the test is not concerned with *how* the code is solving the problem.
+If it looks worthy of a refactor to you everything is already tested so at this point you can make your changes, run the test, and if everything passes you know your code still behaves as expected even with your new implementation.

 ## Summary